asispts/oxford-blue/README.md

 [![](https://img.shields.io/open-vsx/dt/asispts/oxford-blue?label=Download)](https://open-vsx.org/extension/asispts/oxford-blue)

-> A stylish dark theme for VSCode, optimized for `PHP` and frontend development.
+> A stylish VSCode dark theme for PHP, TypeScript, and frontend development

-`oxford-blue` is a Visual Studio Code (VSCode) dark theme designed primarily for `PHP` and frontend developers.
+`oxford-blue` is a Visual Studio Code (VSCode) dark theme designed primarily for `PHP`, `TypeScript`, and frontend developers.
 It aims to provide a comfortable coding experience with a carefully selected color palette, ensuring high readability and an appealing aesthetic.
 If you find that the theme doesn't look optimal in your preferred languages, please feel free to provide feedback.

 ## Installation